 I was deluged by this question when I shared my travel experience with people.
 My answer to them was “Yes!
 It is”.

-Avoid venturing out on streets alone at dark.
+Avoid venturing out on streets alone at dark

-This goes without saying, in any country it is not advisable to be adventurous enough to wander on a dark or low-lit streets alone, this could invite you to be a victim of any form of assault.
+This goes without saying, in any country it is not advisable to be adventurous enough to wander on dark or low-lit streets alone, this could invite you to be a victim of any form of assault.
 Stick to public places.
-And know the fact, that solo travel doesn’t mean to be always on unanimity.
+And know the fact that solo travel doesn’t mean to be always on unanimity.

-Hire a taxi or a driver through your hotel.
+Hire a taxi or a driver through your hotel

-Get to know what to see and how to reach there.
+Get to know what to see and how to reach there

-Doing a little research before landing in any country would be of a great help.
-More than doing safari, its recommended to explore everything else that this beautiful country has to offer.
+Doing a little research before landing in any country would be of great help.
+More than doing a safari, you will have an amazing time exploring everything else that this beautiful country has to offer.

-Don’t avoid Uganda; it has a lot to offer .
+Don’t avoid Uganda; it has a lot to offer